robindrost/docs-1/docs/interactive-bridge.md

 ## Exports

-Please refer to our [tsdocs API](https://tsdocs.dev/docs/@liveryvideo/interactive-bridge/modules.html) for documentation of the exports of current and past versions of the interactive-bridge package.

-**Note:** When using the UMD bundle, the documented exports can be found as properties of `livery` in the global namespace, e.g: `livery.version`.
+Please find the exports in the generated [API](interactive-bridge-api.md) documentation.